saeyslab/harpy/README.md

 - **🌐 Multiple samples and coordinate systems**

-  Learn how to work with multiple samples, instrinsic and micron coordinates. 👉 [Tutorial](./docs/tutorials/advanced/coordinate_systems.ipynb)
+  Learn how to work with multiple samples, intrinsic and micron coordinates. 👉 [Tutorial](./docs/tutorials/advanced/coordinate_systems.ipynb)

 ---